 Effective population sizes and effective population densities

 For this section, Estim provided no usable values.
-For the remaining methods, results are presented in the Table 2.
-These values were quite variable, but did not display particularly smaller values after control (26 and 18 for cohorts 61 and 67 respectively) than before control (22 and 42 for cohorts 0 and 10 respectively).
+For the remaining methods, results are presented in the Table 3 and Figure 6.
+These values were quite variable, but did not display particularly smaller values after control (26 and 18 for cohorts 60 and 66 respectively) than before control (22 and 42 for cohorts 0 and 10 respectively).
 Nevertheless, such comparisons could only be made for the heterozygote excess, co-ancestries and sibships methods.
+The apparent increase in 2011 (cohort 10, before the VCC) can only be observed for three methods (heterozygote excess, Coancestries and Sibship).
+It is probably more due to sampling variances than to a real and brutal increase of the tsetse population.

-Table 2: Effective population size, minimum and maximum values estimated with different methods, and over all method (average weighted with "Weight").
+Table 3: Effective population size, minimum and maximum values estimated with different methods, and over all method (average weighted with "Weight").
 Codes for methods are HzEs: heterozygote excess; LD: linkage disequilibrium; CoAn: coancestries.